Welcome to our Copernicus microsite which provides information and key links about EUMETSAT’s role in the Copernicus Earth Observation Programme.

 The Copernicus programme provides users with free, full and open access to environmental data.

 "We really value the technical competence and experience of EUMETSAT to make Europe’s flagship space programme on Earth observation a success story"

 What is EUMETSAT’s role?

 EUMETSAT provides data, products and support services to the Copernicus information services and user communities, with a focus on marine, atmosphere and climate.

-This involves delivering Earth observation data services to Copernicus from the Sentinel satellites, from its own Metop and Meteosat missions, from the ocean-monitoring Jason-2 and Jason-3 satellites, and from missions of its international partners (e.g. USA, China, India and Japan).
+This involves delivering Earth observation data services to Copernicus from the Sentinel satellites, from its own Metop and Meteosat missions, from the ocean-monitoring Jason-3 satellite, and from missions of its international partners (e.g. USA, China, India and Japan).